-Knob and Tube Wiring: The Dangers, Why Home Insurance Won’t Cover It, and Why it Should Be Replaced
+Knob and Tube Wiring: The Dangers, Why Home Insurance Won’t Cover It, and Why It Needs Replacing

 If you are buying or selling a home, or if you own an existing home that was built in the 1800’s to 1930’s, there’s a good chance the house is wired with knob and tube wiring.
 What is knob and tube wiring you ask?
 If you aren’t sure if your home has this type of wiring, take a look in your basement or attic.
 If you see wiring with ceramic/porcelain knobs and tubes connecting it, then you have knob and tube wiring.
 Review the images below for examples of this wiring so you can identify if your home has this in its basement and attic:

-It’s important to note the dangers of knob and tube wiring and why most if not all home insurances won’t cover it.
+It’s important to note the dangers of this type of wiring and why most if not all home insurances won’t cover it.
 When passing inspection to sell a house with knob and tube wiring, no licensed electrician should sign off on this unless it is replaced with Romex wire because of the many dangers it poses.
 Again, almost all insurances will not cover this, and you will risk the sale of your home if it is not taken care of properly!
 Here are the reasons:

 Dangers of Knob and Tube Wiring

 Knob and tube wiring consists of two wires (one hot, one neutral) instead of three, making this type of wiring NOT GROUNDED.
 This is very dangerous for a home to be ungrounded.
 Why?
 Because grounding prevents shock, fire, and many other electrical hazards with home appliances.
 To learn more about grounding and its importance, please visit our grounding blog.

 This wiring uses a different type of insulation material than today’s wiring (Romex wire), which is known to deteriorate over time and exposes copper wiring.
 Because of how the wiring is put together, sagging and stretching are common issues that cause dangerous contact between the wires as well.